 Difficulty breathing, including wheezing

-Hives that are deeply colored, that become open sores, or that persist more than 48 hours
+Hives that are deeply colored, that become open sores, or that persist for more than 48 hours

 Fever, swollen lymph nodes, jaundice, weight loss, and other symptoms of a bodywide (systemic) disorder